Now Accepting New Patients

 Reward Noise

-The persistent, intrusive mental signal generated by the brain's reward system — independent of physical need or conscious desire — that creates the felt experience of craving, urgency, or compulsive pull.
+The persistent internal pull generated by a brain reward system running at a volume that's very difficult to override — independent of physical need or conscious desire.
 It is not hunger.
 It is not choice.
 It is the reward circuitry demanding attention at a volume that overrides intention.

 The experience of food noise and reward noise